honux77/midiraja/docs/beep-1bit-audio-engineering.md

 *   **Acoustic Result:** It pushes all quantization noise (the carrier whine) completely out of the human hearing range.
 It yields breathtaking, studio-grade Hi-Fi sound while technically remaining a pure 1-bit logic stream.

 ### 2.3.
 Psychoacoustic Routing: Bass Isolation
-Even with advanced multiplexing, routing multiple deep bass notes into the same physical Apple II unit caused muddy, low-frequency beat frequencies (beating).
+Even with advanced multiplexing, routing multiple deep bass notes into the same physical unit caused muddy, low-frequency beat frequencies (beating).

 To solve this, the engine implements a **Frequency-Weighted 'Bass Isolation' Allocator**:
 *   The router actively analyzes the frequency content of each virtual unit.